You can find almost everything you need to build your

 This is the hard part.
 With one exception, existing nations have all claimed available lands.
 The exception?
 Antarctica.
 Even then, should you brave the weather and the lack of "population appeal," Antarctica is managed by the most powerful countries in the world, and it is unlikely that they will let you plant a flag and say, "Mine!"
 There are, however, still things to try to get around this lack of available land:

 At this point, you may think there is no hope, but we have saved the best for last.
-As land has become scarce, but the human need for new land continues rapidly, creative (and economically well-to-do), individuals have begun to take to the sea.
+As land has become scarce, the need for new land continues rapidly, and creative (and economically well-to-do) individuals have begun to take to the sea.

 While the policies of the Seasteading Institute may or may not be your cup of tea, it is a reasonable bet that the ocean is indeed the new frontier.
 Founded by the grandson of Milton Friedman and PayPal founder Peter Thiel, the would-be libertarian utopian foundation hopes the free market can generate new ideas about governance that will change the world.
 They promote the goal of building offshore platforms with loose building requirements, no minimum wages, and an abundance of firearms.
 Proponents see this as a key to the next generation of free enterprise.
 Critics point to building standards and low-wage workers with many guns, driven by a gang of selfish dictators, as a recipe for disaster.